evilsocket/nerve/docs/tasklets.md

         * [Additional Fields](#additional-fields)
 * [Evaluators](#evaluators)

+---

+## Agent Loop and Conversation Window

 Tasklets are the building blocks of agents.
-They are defined in YAML files and provide the system and user prompts, what the agent can do and optional guidelines on how to perform the task.
+They are defined in YAML files (several [examples are available here](https://github.com/nerve-ai/nerve/tree/main/examples)) and provide the system and user prompts, what the agent can do and optional guidelines on how to perform the task.
 A tasklet defines dynamically the chat history that will be used to generate the agent's response in the agent loop:

 ```python
 # pseudo code